I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 Here's the Barbara Walters quote.

-Even in retirement, only Barbara Walters could get away with seriously noting in a prime time special that Amy Schumer has a nice tush while Hollywood hunk Bradley Cooper is quote, very screwable, unquote.
+Even in retirement, only Barbara Walters could get away with seriously noting in a prime time special that Amy Schumer has a nice tush, while Hollywood hunk Bradley Cooper is, quote, very screwable, unquote.

 I've been in this list two or three times.

-I'm getting the point I can't be in it any more times in a beginning question whether or not it's rigged, but I mean I could be in it every year.
+I'm getting to the point I can't be in it anymore times and I'll begin to question whether or not it's rigged.

-She used the F bomb.
+She used the F-bomb.

 She said effable.

-Lizzie in Reno, I'm glad you waited.
+Lizzie and Reno, I'm glad you waited.

 You're next on Open Line Friday.